jihedamine/jihedamine.github.io/_posts/2015-09-20-docker-liferay.md

 ---
-title: "Setup a docker environment for Liferay with MySQL on OSX"
+title: "Setup a docker environment for Liferay with MySQL"
-description: "How to setup a docker environment for Liferay with MySQL on OSX"
+description: "How to setup a docker environment for Liferay with MySQL"
 layout: post
 comments: true
 date: 2015-09-20
 categories:
-permalink: "docker-liferay-osx"
+permalink: "docker-liferay"
-tags: [docker, liferay, osx]
+tags: [docker, liferay]
 ---
 ##Create the containers and data volumes
 Steps to reproduce: